mobxjs/mobx/docs/actions.md

 `makeAutoObservable` and friends will automatically infer generators to be `flow`s.

 <details id="flow-wrap"><summary>{🚀} **Note:** using flow on object fields<a href="#flow-wrap" class="tip-anchor"></a></summary>
 `flow`, like `action`, can be used to wrap functions directly.
-The above example could also have been written as follows.
+The above example could also have been written as follows:

 ```typescript
 import { flow } from "mobx"